▶ See also Growing Up in Trashkun by Alter Resnick

 - Ronda Resnick was born in Brooklyn, New York, on 26 September 1943.
 On 22 February 1962 in Brooklyn, she married Robert Glassman, who was born in Brooklyn on 31 December 1940.
 They had two children.

 - Francine Sharon Resnick was born in Brooklyn, New York, on 2 April 1948.
 In Great Neck, New York, on 7 June 1969 she married Donald Shames, who was born in Brooklyn on 14 April 1947.
 They had two children.

 - Meylach (Melech) Shapshel Reznikovich was born in Trashkun in 1908.
-He died in Trashkun in 1919.
+He died in Trashkun in 1919 at age 11.
 His brother Alter (born Chaim Daniel) explained in a 1979 interview, "He passed away in Traskun, before I was bar mitzvah, after the war [World War I], while we were running from countries, from city to city, from the gangs, from the Cossacks and other bands that were making pogroms and things like that."

 - Mendel Reznikovich was born in Rogeve (Raguva) on 5 October 1871.
 In Rogeve in 1900, he married Pere Libe Vin (born 1866).
 The five children of Mendal Reznikovich and Pere libe Vin:

 - Eizer Reznikovich, born in Trashkun on 20 June 1902.

 - Berel Reznikovich, born in Trashkun in 1903.

 - Kopel Reznikovich, born in Trashkun in 1904.